marciof/Eon/specification/language.md

 A function is an immutable sequence composed of a function (body) followed by zero or more values as the arguments.
 This sequence associates consecutive positive integer keys in ascending order with positional arguments, including any keyword arguments as well.

-Calling a function creates a new [bindings](#bindings) map from the [deferred](#defer) function call itself, containing a key named `bindings` with a value set to the current bindings in scope, and then [evaluates](#evaluate) the function body using the new bindings returning the result.
 Calling an empty function returns itself.
+Calling a non-empty function involves creating a new [bindings](#bindings) map from the [deferred](#defer) function call itself; inserting a key named `bindings` with a value set to the current bindings in scope, unless the key is already present; and then [evaluating](#evaluate) the function body using the new bindings, returning the result.
+This means that bindings are dynamic by default, unless the function (body) contains a `bindings` key in which case it has lexical binding.

 Tail calls are guaranteed to be efficient and use a similar amount of memory as an iterative loop.
 A tail call is a self-recursive function call when it calls itself, a tail function call when it's the last expression in the calling function, or a self-tail function call when it calls itself as the last expression.